Step 1: Position Authorization and Search Committee Approval

 The supervisor, Dean, or Chair of the department will have administrative oversight for hiring so they will be involved at various points of the search process, for example in writing the job description.
 They should give guidance on the committee's role in the search and how they plan to be involved.
 For example, they may ask the committee to provide 2-3 applicants that are recommended for hire in a non-ranked format.
 The Dean and/or Department Chair should not serve on search committees, nor should they sit in on committee meetings or have access to candidate materials until candidates are invited to campus.

-Equity Advisor for a Dean, Department Chair, or Director Search
+Equity Advisor for a Dean and Director Search

 - A faculty or staff member external to the hiring department who will provide helpful advice to the search committee to assist in making sure that diversity and equity remain at the forefront of every step in the search process.

 Step 2: Writing the Job Description and Developing the Applicant Screening Rubric

 The next step is to draft a job description.
 You will need to spend quality time on this step.
 A well developed and concise position description is vital to successful recruitment and hiring.
 The language in the position description can easily encourage or discourage candidates from applying and it is the basis of applicant evaluation.
 All applicants must be evaluated equally based on required and desired qualifications as noted in the job description.

 The hiring department will develop an initial draft of the job description then share it with all search committee members for comments and input.